laravelcompany/laravelcompany.com/src/content/software/laravel-starter-kit.md

 Move elements intuitively, reorder sections, or use the right-click context menu for precision edits like adding table rows or duplicating blocks.

 ### 🌍 **SaaS Mode**
-Starter is built with monetisation in mind.
+Starter is built with monetization in mind.
 Enable SaaS features, define subscription plans, restrict access to certain modules, and start earning straight away.

 ### 🌗 **Dark Mode + Appearance Editor**
 Comes with light and dark themes out of the box.
 Easily change branding, colours, landing page content, and even the site’s logo via the appearance editor.